 Cadmium nitrate formula, also named as Cadmium (II) nitrate formula or Cadmium dinitrate formula is discussed in this article.
 An inorganic crystalline compound which is colourless.
 It produces toxic cadmium oxide fumes on heating.
 The molecular or chemical formula of Cadmium nitrate is Cd(NO3)2.

 When exposed to this compound it causes severe irritation to the skin, respiratory tract, and eyes.
 Also, damages the lungs leading to chest pain, shortness of breath.
 It can also cause damage to kidneys resulting in decreased renal function.
 It is a known carcinogen with an elevated risk to develop lung cancer.

 Cadmium nitrate Formula Structure

-It is widely used in the production of cadmium hydroxide, to colour porcelain and glass, in nuclear reactors, and in photography.
+- It is widely used in the production of cadmium hydroxide.

 To learn more about Cadmium nitrate formula from the expert faculties at BYJU’S, register now!
 Also, you can download notes on Cadmium (II) nitrate for free.